 If you want to be even more effective at managing waitlists, you should consider using a table management solution.
 Here are a few of the things you'd be able to do:

-- check at any time when tables should become available so that you can set expectations with walk-ins
+Check-in at any time when tables should become available so that you can set expectations with guests

-- add walk-ins and reservations to the waitlist and manage your floor plan
+Add potential customers waiting in line and book reservations to the waitlist app and manage your floor plan

-- have an updated status of how many walk-in guests are on the waitlist and a timer of how long they have been waiting
+Have an updated status of how many unexpected guests are on the restaurant waitlists and their estimated wait time

 FAQs about Waitlist Apps

 A waitlist at a restaurant is a strategy to control lines and maintain order in what could otherwise be a stressful scenario.
 The first stage in the procedure is to keep an organized list that details who is waiting for a table and how many people are in each group.
 This will help the restaurant manager keep track of whom to serve and when.
 You must control the line-ups in your restaurant if you don't want to lose clients at this critical time.
 Fortunately, there are several ways to streamline your operations so that queue management is more efficient at your location.

 Do I need a restaurant waitlist template?

 By offering predicted wait times, a restaurant waitlist template can help you manage walk-ins during busy times and seat customers more quickly.
 An essential tool for organizing the flow of customers into your establishment is a waitlist for a restaurant.

 Guests can easily complete the process: Choose the place you wish to eat at from Google Maps or Search.
 Click Join waitlist in the restaurant's knowledge panel.
 Select the party size and add any necessary notes.
 Requests are displayed above your waitlist, with quick-approval-friendly critical information readily available.
 Click ‘Done’ to return to the restaurant's knowledge panel.